torotonnato/ChatGPT-programs/README.md

 		The output of the function is an AST

-Note: delim (line #4) should have been "delim := ';' '\n'+" The program is correct, but doesn't care take into consideration newlines as delimiters between statements.
+Note: delim (line #4) should have been "delim := ';' '\n'+" The program is correct, but doesn't take into consideration newlines as delimiters between statements.
 No checks for op or reg validity.

 Nonetheless impressive.